Nethereum/Covid19-Immunity-Cert-Attestation/README.md

 * Is the test centre id valid and has not been flagged as invalid test centre? (for example bad batch of test kits, batch could be added to the certificate)
 * Is the signer valid and included in the approved signers?
 * Is the certificate valid, and has not been forced to expiry? (ie further checks has invalidated the immunity)
+* Is the testKit id valid and not included in the expired ones
+* Is the challenge signed correctly by either the owner or the guardian?
+* Is the certficate signed by the approved signer?

 ### Physical validation